 For me – Kevin Borich is an underrated and undervalued resource of the Australian Music Industry and before reading any further you should know that this article is written in three parts because I thought it necessary for my own sanity to do so and to try to introduce a quick insight into my experiences with the man on all three levels as easily as I could without losing your interest – The bit for those who don’t know him, the interview and the gig attendance…

 There have been many times recently when in conversation with muso’s I mention the name Kevin Borich and the reply is either a blank look or a “Who?”.
-Sure – there’s a gender gap – I get that, but now is the time new artists should be leaning on those legends still living amongst us, those who have travelled through the generations of change within the industry and whom are most humble and willing to share their knowledge and experience.
+Sure – there’s a generation gap – I get that, but now is the time new artists should be leaning on those legends still living amongst us, those who have travelled through the generations of change within the industry and whom are most humble and willing to share their knowledge and experience.
 Who is he you ask…?

 Kevin Borich is a New Zealand born Australian guitarist and singer-songwriter.
 He was a founding member of both the The La De Das (NZ) and The Party Boys and is now the leader of Kevin Borich Express.
 He has performed at some of Australia’s biggest rock events as well as support shows for international acts including Status Quo and Jeff Beck.